-If you’re struggling to find the best time to practice self-care, you might find it easier in the morning.
+If you struggle to find the best time to practice self-care, you might find it easier in the morning.

 You could get up just 15 or 30 minutes earlier if you’re a busy parent.
-This can be the perfect opportunity to practice self-care.
+It can be the perfect opportunity to practice self-care.